-Scientific: Afrocarpus macrophyllus (formerly named Podocarpus macrophyllus)
+Scientific: Afrocarpus macrophyllus (Synonym: Podocarpus macrophyllus)

-Common: yew pine, Buddhist Pine,
+Common: yew pine, Buddhist Pine

 Family: Podocarpaceae (a gymnosperm)